-SECTION 10.8 ACADEMIC DISHONESTY- RESOLUTION THROUGH THE STUDENT CONDUCT PROCESS.
-After receiving notice from the instructor under Section 10.7.2, SCCS may proceed with the student conduct process and determine of whether to issue a Notice of Allegations for violating Section 4.1.
-A decision by SCCS not to issue a Notice of Allegations shall not be used by the student to support an appeal of an academic penalty imposed by the student's instructor.
-In addition, SCCS may issue a Notice of Allegations for violating Section 4.1 regardless of the response of the instructor to the alleged academic dishonesty.
-If an instructor alleges that a student engaged in academic dishonesty and the student wants to appeal the academic penalty and/or SCCS issues a Notice of Allegations containing an allegation of a violation of Section 4.1, then the allegations against the student and the issue of the appropriate academic penalty shall be resolved through a Resolution Agreement, a Formal Hearing, or an Alternative Resolution Process.
+SECTION 11.8 ACADEMIC DISHONESTY-RESOLUTION THROUGH THE STUDENT

+CONDUCT PROCESS.
+After receiving any conduct referral for academic dishonesty, SCCS will proceed with the student conduct process.
+SCCS may issue a Notice of Allegations for violating Section 4.1 regardless of the response of the instructor to the alleged academic dishonesty.
+If SCCS issues a finding of responsibility and Notice of Sanctions for a violation of Section 4.1, then the allegations shall be resolved through a Resolution Agreement, a Formal Hearing, or an Alternative Resolution Process, pursuant to Section VII of the Code.

-SECTION 10.9 COLLEGE OF LAW.
+SECTION 11.9 COLLEGE OF LAW.
 The University of Tennessee College of Law has adopted and promulgated its own Code of Academic Conduct, Chapter 1720-04-09.
-Chapter 1720-04-09 shall control in the event of a conflict between this Chapter and Chapter 1720-04-09.
+Chapter 1720-04-09 shall control in the event of a conflict between this Code and Chapter 1720-04-09.

-SECTION 10.10 RESEARCH MISCONDUCT.
+SECTION 11.10 RESEARCH MISCONDUCT.